GET NEW RECIPES IN YOUR INBOX →

 Step 2.
 Simmer

 Add chicken broth, thyme, and bay leaves.
-Bring to a boil then lower the heat, simmer for 5 minutes or until the vegetables are tender.
+Bring to a boil then lower the heat, and simmer for 5 minutes or until the vegetables are tender.

 Step 3.
 Add Egg Noodles and Ginger